 You’re not alone

 While other business owners may turn a blind eye to the cryptic shadows that haunt their halls, you can rest assured you’re not the only hauntrepreneur on the block.
-It’s up to you whether you promote your resident spirit with subtlety, fervor or not at all, but whatever you do, try to keep things in perspective.
-Remember, ghosts were once just like you with hopes, dreams and lives of their own, so stay calm and treat them with respect.
+It’s up to you whether you promote your resident spirit with subtlety or fervor.
+Whatever you do, remember that ghosts were once people with hopes, dreams and lives of their own.
+If you put them to work for your business, they may ask for a raise.